Have you always wanted to try your hand at working in clay?

 Doesn’t it look like fun to throw on the potters wheel?
 Maybe you tried it before and really enjoyed it!

 Well here is your chance.

-Materials: Clay: I provide clay for you to use.
+Materials – I provide clay for you to use.
 My clay is Stoneware Porcelain and Stoneware Buff.
-If you are new to pottery I suggest using the buff.
-Clay is reclaimable until it is fired.
-Practice all you want with studio clay.
+If you are new to pottery I start you out using the buff.
+Since clay is reclaimable until it is fired you can practice all you want with it.
 If it can be reclaimed there is no additional charge.
 Once fired it is yours.
 Glaze fired pieces are charged at $1.75 a pound, Bisque fired pieces are $1.50 per pound.
 (Porcelain clay may be higher).
-If your piece is damaged for any reason you will still be required to pay for it.
+If your piece is damaged f0r any reason you will still be required to pay for it.
 I am not responsible for lost or damaged items.

 Some of the basic things we can work on are:

 - Centering clay on the potter’s wheel

 - Opening clay and throwing the basic cylinder, which is the start of many forms

 - Trimming the bottoms for a more polished appearance

 If you are a beginner… Certain pottery skills need to be learned before moving to more advanced shapes.
 Pottery is a process that requires patience and practice.
 You will most likely finish the class with one or two beautiful pieces that you can be proud of If you are more advanced… we can work together at whatever level you need.